 The Lake George Area

 Lake George is arguably one of the most breathtaking bodies of water in the country and nicknamed the “Queen of American Lakes”.
 Explore the 32-mile long lake on one of the 5 cruise ships that navigate its waters daily.
-Whether it’s a 1 hour sight-seeing cruise on the Lake George Steamboat’s famous paddle wheeler the Minnie Ha-ha, a lunch or dinner cruise aboard the Lac Du Saint Sacrement, or an entertainment cruise on Shoreline Cruise’s The Adirondac, sailing the pristine waters is one of the most popular activities in the Village of Lake George.
-This area is very diverse with art works by Degas and Rembrandt at The Hyde Collection Art Museum & Historic House, whitewater rafting trips, a tree-top ropes course, high-speed zip line and Six Flags indoor and outdoor Amusement Parks all within 20 minutes of the Village.
+Whether it’s a 1 hour sight-seeing cruise on the Lake George Steamboat’s famous paddle wheeler the Minnie Ha-Ha, a lunch or dinner cruise aboard the Lac Du Saint Sacrement, or an entertainment cruise on Shoreline Cruise’s The Adirondac, sailing the pristine waters is one of the most popular activities in the Village of Lake George.
+This area is very diverse with art works by Degas and Rembrandt at The Hyde Collection Art Museum & Historic House, whitewater rafting trips, a tree-top ropes course, and Six Flags indoor and outdoor Amusement Parks all within 20 minutes of the Village.
 Brush up on your history with a tour of the Fort William Henry and Fort Ticonderoga or tantalize your taste buds at the Adirondack Winery or many of the lakeside cafes and restaurants that dot the shoreline before retiring at one of the many group-friendly lodging properties in the area.
 Be sure to make a last sightseeing stop at Prospect Mountain for a 100-mile view of the lake and the Adirondack mountains beyond before you head further north to view them up close in the Tupper Lake Area.

 Blue Mountain Lake, Raquette Lake & Tupper Lake